 Summarizing observer data information reported by CPCs using the ST-09 form is a complex task given the changes in format that this form had undergone.
-A summary of the information reported for 2017 can be found in Secretariat's document SCI\08, Section 1.4 and Tables 8-11.
+A summary of the information reported for 2017 can be found in Section 1.4 and Tables 8-11 of the 2018 Secretariat Report on Statistics and Coordination of Research).